xxiiyu/imagegen-tech/docs/Sampling/04_types.md

 ## Stochastic (`SDE`, `ancestral (a)`, `Restart`)
 Samplers that inject noise back into the image.
 They never *converge* - with higher and higher step counts, they don't land on 1 final image and keep refining, instead, the composition may drastically change even if it's very late down the line.

-The overall quality of images generated based on non-stochastic vs. stochastic sampling depends on step count:
+The theoretical quality of images generated based on non-stochastic vs. stochastic sampling depends on step count:

 - **low steps:** samplers make a few big errors (low steps, high step size).
 Non-stochastic samplers usually make errors smaller than stochastic samplers if you compare 1 step of each.
 Thus, **non-stochastic methods do better than stochastic methods in low steps.**
 - **high steps:** samplers make many small errors (high steps, small step size), which build up over time.
 It's now the *accumulated* error affecting image quality the most, and the random noise introduced by stochastic methods can gradually correct them.
 Thus, **stochastic methods do better than non-stochastic methods in high step counts.**

 !!!note "Stochastic Methods In Low Steps"
+    In practice, it's almost always better to use stochastic samplers if you don't care about non-convergence.

-    Many new stochastic methods try to incorporate the best of both worlds, working nicely even in low steps.
-This includes `Restart`, `er_sde`, and `seeds`.
+    Many new stochastic methods also try to incorporate the best of both worlds, working nicely even in low steps.
+This includes `Restart`, `er_sde`, `sa_solver`, and `seeds`.

 ### VP / VE: Why Stochasticity Break Flux and More
-In the [original paper](https://arxiv.org/abs/2011.13456) that models diffusion as an SDE, they note these ways of doing it:

-- **V**ariance **E**xploding: In the forward process, the variance of the data increases to infinity as time progresses
-- **V**ariance **P**reserving: In the forward process, the variance of the data stays bounded to a reasonable value
-- sub-VP: Mostly unimportant for our discussion here

-SD 3.X, Flux, AuraFlow, Lumina 2, and potentially more to come, all use an architecture based on [Rectified Flow (RF)](https://arxiv.org/pdf/2209.03003), which is very sensitive to the variance.
-Without careful calibration (a lot of mathing), chances are the noise you add + the step taken is not VP, thus breaking these models.
+SD 3.X, Flux, AuraFlow, Lumina 2, and potentially more to come, all use an architecture based on [Rectified Flow (RF)](https://arxiv.org/pdf/2209.03003), which is very sensitive to the variance (a statistical measure) of the data.

+Without careful calibration, chances are that your stochastic sampler makes the variance increase without bound, thus breaking these models.
 This is why people weren't having luck using anything `ancestral` or `sde` etc. on them.

 ## `singlestep (s)` / `multistep (m)`